-Spray the inside and the walls of your 9×4″ or 9×5″ loaf pan with nonstick spray.
-(Or drizzle ~1 TBSP of canola oil in the pan and use a paper towel to brush it against the walls and into all the corners.)
-Then, scoop 1-2 TBSP of flour into the pan, and rotate it while tapping it lightly against your hand or the side of your sink until a thin later of flour coats the sides and bottom of the pan.
+Spray the inside and the walls of your 9x4" or 9x5" loaf pan with nonstick spray.
+(Or drizzle ~1 tablespoon of canola oil in the pan and use a paper towel to brush it against the walls and into all the corners.)
+Then, scoop 1-2 tablespoon of flour into the pan, and rotate it while tapping it lightly against your hand or the side of your sink until a thin later of flour coats the sides and bottom of the pan.
 Dump out any excess flour.

 Pro-tip 1: Always do this over your sink or a trash can.